avaje-pom/tile-runnable-jar/README.md

   </properties>
 ```

-### Add runnable-jar tile
+### 3. Add runnable-jar tile

-In your project pom under build / plugins add the tiles-maven-plugin with the `runnable-jar` tile.
+In your project pom under build / plugins add the tiles-maven-plugin with the `runnable-jar` tile like below.

 Note that you will may often add multiple tiles as desired/needed (like java-compile, dependency-tree etc)